-Computers and printers are available in N250 open lab
+Computers and printers are available in N250 open lab • All written work, with the exception of work done in class, must be typed and stapled with your name, the date, and the assignment title at the top.

-- All written work, with the exception of work done in class, must be typed and stapled with your name, the date, and the assignment title at the top. - Reading roles also need the role next to the name and date. - All sources must be cited in APA format.
+- Reading roles also need the role next to the name and date. - All sources must be cited in APA format.
 Any information gathered from outside sources, and this includes the text books, must be cited and referenced.
 For information on citations and references see the writing lab online at http://bellevuecollege.edu/writinglab/APA.html or in person in D-204D. - Since this is a social science class, written work should consist of analysis rather than opinion.
 This means connection the information, whether it is from a movie, a text or a speaker, to sociological concepts and themes presented in class.
 This does not mean you cannot connect things to your own life and experiences, but it does mean the sociological context needs to be there as well and that your ideas are backed up by the appropriate source(s). - Keep all work returned to you until after final grades for the quarter are posted.
-You will be using some of the assignments in the portfolio at the end of the quarter and this will also provide you will documentation should there be a discrepancy in the grade received and the grade recorded for a particular assignment.

-You can

-find a

-stapler

-in the

-library

-or buy a
+You can find a stapler in the library or buy a portable one in the book store.

-portable

-one in

-the

-book

-store.

-assignment. -
+GRADING

+GNADING

-GRADING ITEM NUMBER (subject to min POINTS or redistribution) TOTAL
+ITEM NUMBER POINTS TOTAL

+(subject to minor redistribution)

+1.1 10 100 (1

 graded notecards 11 10 100 (lowest dropped)

 reading roles 10 50 450 (lowest dropped)

 LL discussion 8 10 $70 (8^{th} \text{ as e.c.})$

 movie/speaker reviews 3 50 150

 norm research assignment 1 100 100

 photo essay 1 200 200

-final 1 50 50

 attendance/participation n/a based on % 100

+portfolio: 325

+LL write-ups 200

+assignment assessments 75

+final assessment 50

-1545 points possible
+1495 points possible